Become an Agent in HI

-Successfully complete an approved 60 clock hour Pre-Licensing Salesperson course.
+Successfully complete an approved 60 clock-hour Pre-Licensing Salesperson course.
 Learn more about your package options here.

 For graduates of an accredited law school, those that have received a degree from a university with a major course of study in real estate, former licensees, or those with a current license in another jurisdiction seeking licensure in Hawaii, please see the Hawaii Real Estate Branch website for detailed education and examination requirements for each candidate’s situation.